-OVERVIEW: This NBA team funder supports children and families throughout Arizona.
-Unsolicited applications are accepted, and grants are awarded yearly for health and human services, education, and sports and recreation.
+OVERVIEW: The Phoenix Suns Charities is a NBA team funder that supports children and families throughout Arizona.
+Areas of interest are health and human services, education, and sports and recreation.

-IP TAKE: Compared to other sports team funders, this well-established outfit shares very informative application guidelines with grantseekers and makes it easy to get in touch.
+IP TAKE: Compared to other sports team funders, this well-established foundation shares informative application guidelines with grantseekers and makes it easy to get in touch.